mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

 While the ``save_pretrained`` argument is useful for saving storage space and reducing logging latency, it has the following caveats to be aware of:

-* **Change in Model Unavailability**: If you are using a model from other users' repository, themodel may be deleted or become private in the HuggingFace Hub.
-In such case, MLflow cannot load the model back.
-For production use cases, it is recommended to save the copy model weight to the artifact store once for your production model.
+* **Change in Model Unavailability**: If you are using a model from other users' repository, the model may be deleted or become private in the HuggingFace Hub.
+In such cases, MLflow cannot load the model back.
+For production use cases, it is recommended to save the copy model weight to the artifact store prior to moving from development or staging to production for your model.

-* **HuggingFace Hub Access**: The model downloading from the HuggingFace Hub might be slow or unstable due to the network condition or the HuggingFace Hub service condition.
+* **HuggingFace Hub Access**: Downloading a model from the HuggingFace Hub might be slow or unstable due to the network condition or the HuggingFace Hub service status.
 MLflow doesn't provide any retry mechanism or robust error handling for the model downloading.
+As such, you should not rely on this functionality for your final production-candidate run.

 * **Limited Databricks Integration**: If you are using Databricks, be aware that the model saved with `save_pretrained=False` cannot be registered to the legacy `Workspace Model Registry <https://docs.databricks.com/en/machine-learning/manage-model-lifecycle/workspace-model-registry.html>`_.
 If you want to register the reference-only Transformer model, please use `Unity Catalog <https://docs.databricks.com/en/machine-learning/manage-model-lifecycle/index.html>`_ instead, or download the model weight in advance using :py:func:`mlflow.transformers.persist_pretrained_model()` API as described in the next section.